• Skip to main content

 Ingredients

-• Egg whites – Make sure the eggs are stored at room temperature.
+Egg whites – Make sure the eggs are at room temperature.
 The recipe is based on medium-sized eggs.

-• Vanilla – Vanilla extract, essence, or pure beans can all be used.
+Vanilla – Pure vanilla extract, essence, or fresh vanilla bean can all be used.

-• Coconut – Dried unsweetened desiccated or shredded coconut give these macaroons the best texture and flavor.
+Coconut – Dried unsweetened coconut give these macaroons the best texture and flavor.
+You can use coconut flakes, desiccated or shredded coconut.
+You can use a food processor to create a finer coconut texture.

-• Chocolate – Dipping the coconut macaroons or drizzling them with melted milk or dark chocolate is optional but it does make them extra moreish.
+Chocolate – Dipping the coconut macaroons or drizzling them with melted milk or dark chocolate is optional but it does make them extra moreish.
+You can melt chocolate chips or bar cut into chocolate chunks.

 1. Thoroughly mix the egg whites, sugar, and vanilla by hand until the sugar is dissolved.